a19836/bloxtor/README.md

 Discover more about Bloxtor on our homepage: [https://www.bloxtor.com]

 - All installations steps are in [INSTALL.md](./INSTALL.md).
+- Explore the Framework: Start learning how to work with Bloxtor by following the steps in [LEARN.md](./LEARN.md).
 - Please read our documentation [here](https://bloxtor.com/onlineitframeworktutorial/).
 - Please watch our video tutorials [here](https://bloxtor.com/onlineitframeworktutorial/?block_id=video/simple).
 - Please read the Bloxtor terms and conditions at [LICENSE.md](./LICENSE.md).